10 risks of a failed M&A integration

 Integration risk is the possibility that integrating a new process or technology, or merging more than one department or organization, won’t work.

-Plus, the risk of failure is higher than you might think:
+Plus, the risk of a merger and aquisition failing during integration is higher than you might think:

 “Many companies remain unintegrated well after their acquisition date; it’s very easy for a company to get distracted from the more difficult delivery of synergies and solve more urgent operational problems.”